by Andrea M. Darcy

 Virtual reality is posed to enter our homes, with the release of cheaper and more readily available headsets already begun.
-Worries abound over its negative impact, if, for example, your children spend too many hours on ‘virtual gaming’.
+Worries abound over its negative impact.
+For example, will your children spend too many hours on ‘virtual gaming’?

 But virtual reality is not just for gamers.
 It has actually been studied for its psychological benefits since the mid-1990s, and the results to date are increasingly promising.

 Is virtual reality therapy the next big move forward for psychotherapy?

 What is virtual reality, really?

 Virtual reality involves entering an ‘alternate’ three-dimensional world, all by putting on a headset and earphones.
 It’s a world that is of course computer-generated, but it feels real, and is one that you move around in and interact with.
 You might find yourself touching and picking up objects, for example.

 Virtual reality is a strange experience which is hard to describe until you have experienced it for yourself.
 You know what you are seeing isn’t real, and yet your body and mind react as if it were.

 Why is virtual reality therapy exciting?